bea-alex/efi_narrative_and_computational_text_analysis/README.md

 __EFI Narrative and Computational Text Analysis Notebooks__

-This repository includes all coding material for the Ediburgh Future Institute's Narrative and Computational Text Analysis course, part of the MSc Future Narrative.
+This repository includes all coding material for the Narrative and Computational Text Analysis course, part of the MSc Future Narrative at the Edinburgh Future Institute.
 The notebooks include:

 - an introduction to Jupyter Notebooks and Python
 - a lesson on using Regular Expressions to convert textual data into a structured format